John Rensenbrink: Political work

 Rensenbrink's first foray into politics was a letter-to-the-editor at the age of 14 praising Minnesota's political leader Harold Stassen.
 The letter appeared in the Minneapolis Star Journal.
 It was the first of many letters to the editor in that newspaper during the next several years.
 While in college Rensenbrink participated in a popular campaign to unseat the mayor of Grand Rapids.
 Shortly after, at the University of Michigan in 1951–52, he joined the Young Republicans, but found himself disgusted with the politics of Joseph McCarthy.

 Rensenbrink left the Republican Party and became a Democrat after listening to the speeches of Adlai Stevenson, the Democratic nominee for president in 1952 and 1956.
-In 1968, following the assassinations of Martin Luther King and Robert F. Kennedy, and following Chicago Democratic Mayor Daley's police crackdown of student protestors at the national Democratic nominating convention in Chicago, Rensenbrink formed with others the Reform Democrats of Maine (1968 to 1970).
+In 1968, following the assassinations of Martin Luther King Jr. and Robert F. Kennedy, and following Chicago Democratic Mayor Daley's police crackdown of student protestors at the national Democratic nominating convention in Chicago, Rensenbrink formed with others the Reform Democrats of Maine (1968 to 1970).
 The attempt was to help end the Vietnam War and to reform the Democratic Party.
 In 1976 and 1978, Rensenbrink ran in the Democratic primary for the Lewiston/Auburn/Topsham Senate seat of the Maine legislature.
-The district was heavily Democratic so that a victory in the primary ensures victory in the general election.
+The district was heavily Democratic so a victory in the primary all-but ensured victory in the general election.
 He came up short both times, losing by only 170 votes in 1978.
 During the early 1980s, Rensenbrink joined with others in campaigns to close Maine's only nuclear plant.
 The campaigns were battles lost, by close margins, but the struggle against nuclear power was won in terms of public opinion.
 The nuclear plant, "Maine Yankee," closed down within several years of these campaigns.